timboettiger/action-replay-mk-iii/README.md

 # Home of Pro Action Replay MK3 for SNES:
 ## The Ultimate Documentation Hub

----

 ### Discover the Full Power of the Action Replay MK3!

 Whether you're a long-time fan who used the Action Replay MK3 back in the day - or you've just stumbled upon it for the first time - this remarkable device deserves a proper spotlight.

-The MK3 was far more than a simple cheat cartridge.
-It was a clever blend of game enhancer, region adapter, and tinkering tool, letting players unlock hidden features, experiment with codes, and play import titles long before emulation made that easy.
-For many, it was a gateway into the world of game hacking and discovery - a small piece of hardware with a big personality.

-Yet despite its importance, information about it has nearly vanished: manuals are inconsistent, scans are incomplete, and technical details have been scattered or lost.
-This page aims to change that - to collect, preserve, and share everything known about the Action Replay MK3.

 Here you'll find:
-- revised and up-to-date manuals (German / English)
+- revised and **up-to-date manuals** (German / English)
 - print-ready reproduction labels for your cartridge
-- hi-res scans of the original box art, inserts and manuals
+- hi-res scans of the **original box art, inserts and manuals**
-- background information on the built-in cheat database
+- background information on the **built-in cheat database**
-- fully reverse engineered `DEADC0DES` - the most dangerous cheat codes of all time!
+- fully reverse engineered `DEADC0DES` - **the most dangerous cheat codes of all time!**
-- the "Preservaction" project - a deep documentation of the MK3
+- **"Project Preservaction"** - a deep documentation of the MK3
 - comparisons with other cheat devices and SNES region adapters

+Also part of Project Preservaction are the following repositories:
+- **The [SNES Disassembler](https://github.com/timboettiger/dispel-snesdc-edition):** A new generation 65816-Disassembler with built-in support for Action Replay Deadc0des (used to reengineer the MK3) with an unbeatable annotion-feature.
+- **The [Pro Action Replay MK3 openFPGA core](https://github.com/timboettiger/openfpga-SNES-pro-action-replay-mk3):** A fully working implementation of the PAR MK3 for SNES for Analogue Pocket - Finally cheats for SNES to go!
+- **[SD2SNES / FXPAK Pro Firmware/Core](https://github.com/timboettiger/sd2snes-pro-action-replay-mk3):** Pro Action Replay MK3 support on your favorite SNES flash card.

 ### Why did you make this?

 I've been collecting SNES equipment for over 30 years, but the trigger to start this project was something else: In the last year I've spent a long time researching which region adapter might be the best.
 The search wasn't easy, as there isn't much information about it online.
 Then I came across a forum post that mentioned the Action Replay MK3 for the Super NES - which made me curious, as I already owned this cheat device.
 Was there a function I had overlooked!?

+**Indeed!** The MK3 was far more than a simple cheat cartridge.
+It was a clever blend of game enhancer, region adapter, and tinkering tool, letting players unlock hidden features, experiment with codes, and play import titles long before emulation made that easy.
+For many, it was a gateway into the world of game hacking and discovery - a small piece of hardware with a big personality.

+Yet despite its importance, information about it has nearly vanished: manuals are inconsistent, scans are incomplete, and technical details have been scattered or lost.
+This page aims to change that - to collect, preserve, and share everything known about the Action Replay MK3.

-**Indeed!** The Pro Action Replay MK3 is my favorite SNES cheat device because it's much more like a Swiss Army knife:
+The Pro Action Replay MK3 is my favorite SNES cheat device because it's much more like a Swiss Army knife:
 - a region adapter
 - a cheat code device
 - a cheat code finder (trainer)